PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Evaluation

-Recalling~\autoref{subsec:information_pert} and~\autoref{subsec:graph_recons}, there are two main components in the second and third phases: The information fusion step in the information perturbation phase, and the edge post-processing step in the graph reconstruction phase.
-We verify the effectiveness of these two steps with four variants called Ablation1, Ablation2, Ablation3, and Ablation4, which are summarized in~\autoref{table:detail_ablation_study}.
+\mypara{Impact of Various Components} Recalling~\autoref{subsec:information_pert} and~\autoref{subsec:graph_recons}, there are two main components in the second and third phases: The information fusion step in the information perturbation phase, and the edge post-processing step in the graph reconstruction phase.
+We verify the effectiveness of these two steps with four variants, which are summarized in~\autoref{table:detail_ablation_study}.

-\autoref{fig:ablation_component_2_metric} illustrates the performance of various components on two metrics, and the results on the other three metrics are deferred to~\autoref{subsubsec:appendix_ablation_various_components}.
+\autoref{fig:ablation_component_2_metric} illustrates the performance of various components on two metrics, and the results on the other three metrics are deferred to~\autoref{sec:appendix_ablation_study}.
 From~\autoref{fig:ablation_component_2_metric}, Ablation1, excluding both information fusion and post-processing, shows inferior results on both metrics.
 Ablation2 and Ablation3, incorporating either information fusion or post-processing alone, exhibit a certain improvement compared to Ablation1.
 Ablation4 achieves the best performance by integrating both information fusion and post-processing, highlighting the pivotal role of these steps.
 Moreover, due to the drastic changes in the Cit-HepPh dataset, the impact of information fusion is less pronounced on this dataset.